-The risk strategy of Utmost Group Limited utilises a devolved approach with full risk frameworks in each of the four operating businesses combined with highlevel oversight from the Group.
-Using this approach risk management is focused directly on where it arises.
+The risk strategy of Utmost Group plc utilises a devolved approach with full risk frameworks in each of the four operating businesses combined with oversight from the Group.
+Using this approach, risk management is focused directly on where it arises.
 Group oversight is provided to enable consistency and provide challenge.

-EXTERNAL ENVIRONMENT - COVID-19
+EXTERNAL ENVIRONMENT